 Laura Church, Returning Officer at Bedford Borough Council, said: “Remember to have your say in the local elections on Thursday 4 May.
 Most importantly, you need photographic ID to vote in this election.
 The Government has introduced a requirement for voters to prove their identity at the polling station with anyone voting in person at a polling station will need to show suitable photo ID before they can cast their vote.

 "It will mean anyone turning up to vote at a polling station will need to show identification - with a list of accepted forms of ID listed on the Electoral Commission website.
-They include a UK passport, Driving Licence, or disabled blue badge and you can find the full list from Voter ID | Electoral Commission
+They include a UK passport, Driving Licence, or disabled blue badge.
+See full list

 “Ward boundary changes mean your polling station may have changed.
-Please remember to check where your polling station is – the details are on your poll card and available at www.electoralcommission.org.uk/i-am-a/voter/your-election-information.
+Please remember to check where your polling station is – the details are on your poll card and available at https://www.electoralcommission.org.uk/i-am-a/voter/your-election-information.
 Polling stations are open from 7am to 10pm on election day – Thursday 4 May.”

 "Previously, the mayoral election used the Supplementary Vote system, where voters would choose a first and second choice.
 In another change you will now only have one vote for the Mayor."